There’s no easy way to ask someone if they're suicidal. But, at the same time, skirting around the issue won’t help.

 - If there is an immediate danger, make sure they are not left on their own.

-The above advice is taken from the Zero Suicide Alliance, visit their site to download their advice booklet and other resources.
+This advice is taken from Zero Suicide Alliance.
+Visit their site to download their advice booklet and other resources.

 Find out more: